 Post content filtering prevents posts with certain text content from showing up on your dashboard and in search.
-Here’s how to get it set up (note that post content filtering is only available on the web for now):

 - Go to your Account settings (click the little human at the top of the screen, then “Settings”).